mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 But is it possible to think outside of these patriarchal models?
 Can we conceive of becoming in terms of regeneration rather than domination and creative destruction?
 Can we consider community in terms of nurturance rather than dominion and property?

 My understanding of becoming is here influenced by French philosopher Emmanuel Levinas, whose writings describe how every stage of becoming becomes produced not from the collision of nameless forces but from relationships with other persons.
 Levinas describes the emergent individual as being steeped within an elemental medium, filling itself with what is other than itself.
 This relationship is fundamentally a metabolic one, in which the newborn entity relates to its environment as nourishment, feeding from the world in order to constitute its own selfhood.
 However, the otherness of the world ultimately comes to us through relations with other persons.
 Our subsistence and persistence in the world is already constituted by a debt to other people who have provided us with the material substance for existence.
 The oxygen that constitutes the substance of our being once constituted the substance of another person.
-The products that we consume are the the alienated remnants of the lives of others, cadaverous remains of their  living labor-power.
+The products that we consume are the alienated remnants of the lives of others, cadaverous remains of their  living labor-power.

 THe dynamic of human becoming isn't simply a metabolic one but also a generational one, resulting not only from the incorporation of our environment, but also from the events of birthing and childraising that connect us to generations of persons.
 We are neither self-created nor spontaneously emergent but rather born into the world, dependent upon others for our sustenance.
 Levinas refers to this combination of material and historical debt as an anarchy because it occurs before the person's beginning and as a maternity in which "I am bound to others before being tied to my own body"